 The answer is: not necessarily!

-The following lists four common questions and provides clear and concise answers to help you better understand the mortgage application process.
+Below are four frequently asked questions, along with clear and concise answers to help you better understand the mortgage application process.

 -